Effects of quenching protocols based on parametric oscillators: Analysis of amplitudes for oscillators with Morse-type square frequencies

-The Morse potential is known to provide a solvable example of the Schr\"odinger equation, and we can exploit the formal analogy with the equation governing the variations of the quasi-normal mode amplitude $\sigma$ \footnote{Analogy with a quantum diffusion problem may work partially owing to the very different nature of the variables and supplementary conditions involved. }.
-Adopting (\ref{omega2 gen}) we also consider a possible upside-down flipping caused by the change of sign of $D_e$, as well as horizontal translation of the standard Morse curves via $t\to t+t_s$.
-This enables us to argue on the problem with a wider generality.
-Obviously, we shall be concerned only with the cases for which $\omega(t)\geq0$, and it shall be understood that $\omega_0\equiv\omega(0)$ is strictly positive.
-Four dynamical cases can be then distinguished, the qualitative behavior thence implied for $\omega^2$ being summarized in Figure \ref{figura morse}.b).
-Precisely, when $V_\infty <0$ the dynamical study can be carried out thoroughly for all times $t\geq0$ (Cases 2 and 3), otherwise a positive time-dependent square frequency rules the dynamics only over a finite time window (Cases 1 and 4) whose duration is determined through the root \beq t_- =-t_s+ b \log \frac{ D_e - \sqrt{ D_e (D_e-V_\infty) } }{V_\infty} \eeq of equation $\omega^2=0$.
+When $V_\infty <0$ the dynamical study can be carried out thoroughly for all times $t\geq0$ (Cases 2 and 3), otherwise a positive time-dependent square frequency rules the dynamics only over a finite time window (Cases 1 and 4) whose duration is determined through the root of equation $\omega^2=0$ defined via \beq t_+ =-t_s - b \log \frac{ D_e + \sqrt{ D_e (D_e-V_\infty) } }{D_e} \,\, . \eeq

-In the following Subsections the derivation of closed form solution to the Ermakov equation (\ref{eq Ermakov}) for the four cases will be discussed.
-We will perform a step-by-step analysis drawing special attention on factors affecting the way in which independent solutions for the parametric oscillator equation with frequency (\ref{omega2 gen}) are permitted.
-After that we compute their Wronskians, whose role is of central importance in explicitly determining solutions to the Ermakov equation via formulae (\ref{eq30})-(\ref{eq31}).
-Features of the solutions to Ermakov equation in each of the four cases will be argued separately in Section \ref{ss 5}, where the plots summarize the behavior of $\sigma$ for different values of the parameters involved and suitable initial conditions we shall be adopting.